KatekovAnton/MACS-docs/Guides/Scripting.md

 testMatchLogic:addInitialUnitsForPlayer(unitList1, 1)
 ```

 Here we defining units for player1.
 Unit List parameters examples:

 ```lua
 {31, 50, "fuelstore", UNIT_PARAMETER_TYPE_FUEL, 10}
 ```

 Create Fuel Store on position (31, 50) and set Fuel to 10.
 This is old format and not recommended for usage.
-Recommended format:
+The recommended format:

 ```lua
 {32, 50, "matstore", {material = 42, name = 'matStore1'}}
 ```

-Creates Material Store on position (32, 50) and set Materials to 42.
+It creates a Material Storage on position (32, 50) and sets Materials to 42.
-Also this unit give name "matStore1".
-This name can be used for quick access later in script.
+Also this unit will be given a name "matStore1".
+This name can be used for quick and convenient access later in the script runtime or reused in campaign.

 All list of supported parameters: